Introduction

 Advanced Techniques

-For stubborn stains, consider the following advanced techniques:
+For stubborn stains, consider these advanced methods:

 Common Problems and Solutions

-Here are some common issues you might encounter and how to address them:
+Here are some challenges you may encounter and how to address them:

 Conclusion